-Taping for climbing : how to do it properly
+Taping for training : how to do it properly

 Go to any climbing gym or crag and you’ll see climbers taping up left and right.
 A lot of this tape is used to cover up thin or torn skin.
 But climbers also use finger tape to help prevent injuries and nurse existing finger tweaks.
 There is a lot of debate about just how effective the use of finger tape really is.
 However, we know one thing sure.
 If the tape is applied incorrectly then it definitely doesn’t work.